khj1977/geometry_math/articles/simple-particle.md

 4. Cython?
 Final option.

 Someone could argue that MacBook Pro and M4Max would be better choice.
 It could be but I think it could be different.
 Ultimately, numerical calculation could be 1 week to calc.
 In that time, mac studio or server is better choice.
 If it were less than 5 min or real time, it is OK to use pro.
 However, I suppose to use combination of MacbookAir and studio or GPU cluster on AWS.

+# Research log

+It is interesting too see trajectory of particle with different class of differential equation.
+If there are dumper, it goes to origin.

+Setting of num calc has been changed.
+The more particle and the more far ortho, it gets close to particle.
+Around 200 particles may be limit by python.
+Is it should be C++ or split simulator and visualizer to different program?
+The author thinks several bottle neck of this simular is better to be resolved such as order of particle manager.

+It seems there are equibrium for enought number of particles and thus, not so much oscillation.